Sky Blue (film): Releases

 The film has been released in numerous Western countries such as the US and Great Britain under the title Sky Blue.
-These versions have been slightly distorted, with the loss of two minutes of the running time compared to the original Korean cut.
+The Western release was edited from the Korean version, with two minutes cut and additional music by Sam Spiegel being added.
 Other Western countries such as France and Finland have kept its original title—which is a Hangul transliteration of the English phrase "Wonderful Days" (it would be rendered in Revised Romanization as "Wondeopul Deijeu").
 An all-region 2-disc collector's edition DVD to the dubbed version of the film was released in the UK on November 14, 2005.
 A Blu-ray of the film was eventually released in the UK on June 8, 2008.
 The film was scheduled for release in the US on Blu-ray disc on June 28, 2008.
 As that date neared, it was rescheduled for June 23, 2009, however, the financial situation of Palisades Tartan in America has thrown a US domestic release into doubt.

 In Japan, the film was adapted by Gainax.
 According to adaptation director Hiroshi Yamaga, Gainax changed the direction of the film to make the dialogue less "alien" to Japanese viewers.

 The film was released on DVD in Korea on September 6, 2003.
 On May 27, 2004, the film was re-released on a 3-disc limited original edition DVD in Korea that features a director's cut of the film.
 This version includes 9 minutes of additional footage that wasn't present in the original cut, plus a few changes to the dialogue.
 On May 15, 2013, the director's cut was released on Blu-ray, but uses the bonus material from the DVD to the theatrical cut.